GalacticKittenSS/Leaderboards/README.rst

 Installation
 -----------
+**REPLIT**
-On https://replit.com, click the plus arrow.
-Hit import from github.
-Enter `github.com/GalacticKittenSS/Leaderboards`.
-Click import from github.
+1. On https://replit.com, click the plus arrow.
+2. Hit import from github.
+3. Enter `github.com/GalacticKittenSS/Leaderboards`.
+4. Click import from github.

+**UP TIME ROBOT**
-Copy the url of the repl
+1. Copy the url of the repl
-On https://uptimerobot.com, Sign Up/Log In and go to dashboard.
+2. On https://uptimerobot.com, Sign Up/Log In and go to dashboard.
 Add new monitor
 * Monitor type: HTTP(S).
 * Url (or ip): replit url
 * Monitering Interval: <20 minutes
-Create New Monitor
+3. Create New Monitor

 Run Repl